DUNE/computing-HWDB/_episodes/03-Setting-up-Types.md

  Before inserting Items and their corresponding Tests, we need to define a Component Type and Test Type, respectively.
  We will do so, first with the WEB UI, and then through the REST API in the 2nd half of this session.

- One can access to the two versions of the HWDB from these addresses.
-We will use the development version in this session.
+ One can access to the two versions of the HWDB from these addresses.We will use the development version in this session.

  Production version : [https://dbweb0.fnal.gov/cdb/login/sso]